asingularity/never-the-same-game/README.md

 ## How to play

-in one terminal start a Claude session running and active- tell it to refer to this readme and that it will be modifying the game in real time as per instructions.
+In one terminal, start a Claude Code session running, and tell it to refer to this readme and that it will be modifying the game in real time as per the instructions in the readme.

-then in another:
+Then in another, start and play the game:

 ```bash
 python3 -m venv venv